Sharing Good News Fund

 - Ask for advice if you need it from your Bishop, Archdeacon or the Diocesan Secretary.

 - We would like you to send us a brief report (please send via the Diocesan Secretary), letting us know how your mission project went; is it achieving what you hoped?
-To encourage others, we may feature your project in ‘Across the See' or on the Diocesan website or even in the local media.
+To encourage others, we may feature your project on the Diocesan website or even in the local media.
 If appropriate, please include photographs in your report.